DragonMinded/PyStreaming/README.md

  * Emote and emoji support in chat.
 This is fun!
  * Word filtering support for chat.
 Not currently necessary but I'm sure it will end up being needed.
  * Rate limiting for message sends in chat.
 Not currently necessary but I'm sure that it will end up being needed.
+ * Better front page with streamer highlights and such.